Chuseuiti/CloudControlSandbox/readme.md

 _Jesús Alejandro Cárdenes, Doina Precup, Ricardo Sanz.
 "Horizontal and Vertical Self-Adaptive Cloud Controller with Reward Optimization for Resource Allocation" , Universidad Politécnica de Madrid and McGill University, ICCAC 2017_

 Please take into consideration that the presented work in ICCAC 2017 only covers part of my research.
-Therefore, please let me know if you would like to be interested on having the full document. ( It contains all the information of the cloud control sandbox, the definition of the rewards and the optimal selection of the target thanks to the ORORM for percentage of memory usage.)
+Therefore, please let me know if you would like to have a copy of my full master thesis. ( It contains all the information of the cloud control sandbox, the definition of the rewards and the optimal selection of the target thanks to the ORORM for percentage of memory usage.)